-At first glance, Bonfire doesn't seem like an obvious choice for the profit-driven—the base price of shirts is higher than the industry average and the product selection is narrow.
+At first glance, Bonfire doesn’t seem like an obvious choice for the profit-driven—the base price of shirts is markedly higher than the industry average and the product selection is limited.

 However, as we’ll find throughout this review, they do operate in their own niche and could be the perfect partner for certain businesses.